EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 ## Adding Devices using REST API
 Devices can either be added to the service by defining them in a static configuration file, discovering devices dynamically, or with the REST API.
 For this example, the device will be added using the REST API.

 1. Edit the information to appropriately match the camera.
-The field `Path` should match that of the camera:

 The device's protocol properties contain:
-* **Path** is a file descriptor of camera created by OS.
+   * **Path** is a file descriptor of camera created by the OS.
 You can find the path of the connected USB camera through [v4l2-ctl](https://linuxtv.org/wiki/index.php/V4l-utils) utility.
    * **AutoStreaming** indicates whether the device service should automatically start video streaming for cameras.
 Default value is false.

    ```bash
    curl -X POST -H 'Content-Type: application/json'  \
    http://localhost:59881/api/v2/device \